-This agreement is for the initial purchase or lease of the storage and any ongoing maintenance, support or professional services.
+This agreement is for the initial purchase of the solution and any ongoing maintenance, support, and professional services.
 The term of this Agreement for the ongoing services will be for an initial period of 5 years from the date of award, with an option to renew based on satisfactory performance and the written approval of the University of Florida for up to two (2) additional one (1) year periods.

-The renewals will include any or all of the following: the purchase of additional storage capacity, and the renewal and extension of Maintenance Support Services.
-All pricing is for the initial five (5) year period and must extend to the purchase of extra storage capacity and maintenance support for additional option years.
+The renewals will include any or all of the following: the purchase of additional storage capacity for solution components, and the renewal and extension of Maintenance Support Services.
+All pricing is for the initial five (5) year period and must extend to the purchase of extra capacity and maintenance support for the solution during additional option years.
 Any increase in price shall not be greater than the lesser of 3% or the corresponding increase in the CPI for any of the additional two (2) one (1) year renewal periods.
 Pricing shall extend across all models and components in the selected product families including those that become available in the future during the term of agreement.